saviogl/saviogl.github.io/_posts/2016-03-08-unix-overview-for-macosx-users-part-V.markdown

 command prompt $ # This has now become you command prompt
 ```

-Bash provides a set of escape sequences which allows you to easily embed system information into the command prompt.
+Bash provides a set of escape sequences which allow you to easily embed system information into the command prompt.
 Check the following list for a short reference:

 |-----------------+---------------------------------------------------|
 | Escape Sequence | Description 																			|